 She sings at the eight ROAR (Reaching Older Adults in Renfrewshire) Lunch Clubs on a regular basis and she takes requests from members to form her next set!
 ROAR is an incredible organisation which combats loneliness in older adults - its important work.

-Kirsty leads a choir for the Renfrewshire Carers Centre, which started in April 2013 and is going strong.
-It is an incredibly exciting project as it brings together management, staff, carers and young carers in the same choir.
+Kirsty led a choir for the Renfrewshire Carers Centre, which started in April 2013 and is going strong under the leadership of Clair Macdonald after Kirsty handed over to her in February 2020 to pursue solo work only.
+It is an incredibly exciting project as it brings together management, staff and unpaid carers in the same choir.
 Lots of singing and lots of laughter!

 For more information about the choir, please look at their Facebook page!